Posts Tagged ‘TerraDoc’

 You’ll know when your Wood energy is out of balance when you have one sided headaches, stiff neck and shoulders, heartburn, muscle twitches or joints that feel out of place.
 If you are feeling overwhelmed by time constraints, pressure to complete your list, or angry because things aren’t going as planned, sit on a park bench, take 10 deep breathes, counting each inhale and exhale with your eyes closed.
 Open your eyes and soak in the colors around you, the noises of nature and the scent of spring.
 Tell yourself that all is as it should be and there is plenty of time to accomplish everything.
 Do this as often as necessary.

-Wood energy is healthiest when there is balance between today’s decision making and tomorrow’s vision.
+Wood energy is healthiest and environmental stress lowest when there is balance between today’s decision making and tomorrow’s vision.
 Visualize yourself in 5 years, laying out a broad course of action to get there and making decisions each day to bring those ideas to life which is the secret of Wood energy.
 The power of Wood energy is the ability to manifest your dreams.
 See yourself as you want to be, be creative, plan, and the energy of Wood will carry you towards your destiny.

 We had our first spring rain today.
 The month of March was exceptionally dry in the Tampa Bay area.
 Today’s rain has washed away the pollen that has stained the cars, the tree buds that have draped the windows and the dirt that has coated everything for the last 30 days.
 It makes me think about the element Wood and what Spring has to teach us.